filmic/Robol/README.md

 # Robol
 Robol is a simple tool for building projects, created as a [Node.js](http://nodejs.org) module.

-It allows to compile, concatenate, lint and minify JavaScript, CoffeeScript, CSS and LESS files.
+It allows to compile, concatenate, lint and minify JavaScript, CoffeeScript, CSS and LESS files, as well as copy files within the project.

 Robol uses [Gear.js](http://gearjs.org/) build system.

+#### Current version
+*0.2.5*

 ---
 ### Requirements